firefart/covidtestfaker/Readme.md

 # Covidtestfaker

-A small webapp to generate fake covid antigen test images to show how useless this method of testing is.
+A small webapp to generate fake covid antigen test images to show how useless the method of simply uploading a proof photo is.
 This method was valid for some time Vienna, Austria.

 Also the first row of pixels is randomized to defeat hash checks